wlach/eideticker/README.md

 ### Requirements

-* Linux system with zip and ffmpeg installed.
+* Linux system with zip, ffmpeg, and virtualenv installed.
+On Ubuntu, you can get this setup by running:

+    sudo apt-get install -y ffmpeg zip virtualenv

 * Blackmagic Design DeckLink card and the appropriate drivers.